 Photo: @joemiddlehurst

 The US Travel Advisory suggests you exercise increased caution when visiting the Philippines.
-Whilst I believe this to be accurate for some locations such as the not so well travelled islands and places like Davao, it’s overdoing it for most places.
+Whilst I believe this to be accurate for some locations such as the not so well travelled islands, it’s overdoing it for most places.

 Places with a thriving backpacker scene are generally very safe.
 Filipinos are honourable, honest and hospitable people – you would be extremely unlucky to be a victim of any sort.